When and Why You Should Repair Your Windscreen

 Cracks usually start out as chips on your windscreen which can spread if they are not fixed as soon as possible.
 There are many reasons that cracks can start to spread, such as regular resin wear and tear, or due to environmental influence.

 A windscreen is made to withstand contact from debris and other objects.
 However, when there are chips on the windscreen, its integrity becomes weaker than normal.
-When your auto glass is susceptible to damage, even small contact with debris can cause it to crack or break.
+When your car glass is susceptible to damage, even small contact with debris can cause it to crack or break.

 Your windscreen is made of three layers which also allow it to expand or contract according to the surrounding temperatures.
-When there are chips in the auto glass, this process can cause new cracks or it can cause existing cracks to expand to other parts of your windscreen.
+When there are chips in the glass, this process can cause new cracks or it can cause existing cracks to expand to other parts of your windscreen.

 Wind, storms, excessive rain and other harsh weather can lodge debris in your windscreen that will create or exacerbate cracks.
 In these instances, you can cover any existing cracks or chips with tape temporarily until you can bring your car in for repair.